I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 So, do you just try to get published on your own?
 You can, but then your options run out as the rejection letters pour in, and you’re left with publishers who only accept submissions from agents.

 Now, there is an easy way to search for agents.
 It’s called the Manuscript Wish List.
 This directory helps authors pinpoint which agents are interested in their genre.
 They even sometimes even give specific plot and character guidelines in their wish list to really narrow down their preferences.
 In this way, agents are not wasting their time turning away queries that don’t fit their guidelines, and authors can find agents who are looking for their specific type of story.

 Below is the process that I use to query literary agents for my books.
 With this method, you should be able to find some agents to query for your own books.
 It doesn’t guarantee acceptance, but it does cut down your research time to a concentrated list of interested agents.

-The Manuscript Wish List was introduced to me by a professor while taking a Creative Writing Workshop class this past year.
-She brought it up as a Twitter hashtag that writers can use to find tweets from agents calling out specific wish list items to authors.
-By plugging in the #MSWL on Twitter, a slew of Tweet appear from authors from various agencies.
-To specify even further, she suggested that I add the #MG hashtag to my search since I am a middle grade author.
-This really helped me to pinpoint the agents looking for middle grade submissions.
+The Manuscript Wish List was introduced to me by a professor in a Creative Writing Workshop class.
+She mentioned a Twitter hashtag that writers can use to find tweets from agents calling out specific wishlist items to authors.
+By typing #MSWL into the serach bar on Twitter, a slew of Tweets appears from various agents looking for specific novel pitches.